Bug report #8636

 It does happen on both 2.0 and master (I only found 'master' in the list for affected version).

-#4 Updated by Bertrand Roux almost 7 years ago
+#4 Updated by Bertrand Roux about 7 years ago

 I have the same issue but on all integer fields.